pearl-core/pearl/README.md

 **Diversity**

-Indicates whether the tool handles diverse management for configurations/programs when dealing with different heterogeneous machines.
+Indicates whether the tool handles diverse management for configurations/programs when dealing with heterogeneous machines.
 There are multiple ways to handle diversity through Pearl:

 - one way is to create just one package and write bash functions which handle specific logic for each machine.